-Course content: The focus of the course will be on the occupational therapy process as applied to individuals experiencing various chronic health conditions.
-The students will be exposed to the observable clinical features and the occupational therapy assessment and treatment process involved in the management of clients with these various chronic health conditions.
+Course content: The focus of the course will be on the occupational therapy process as applied to the functional limitations imposed by chronic illness, using specific conditions as models.
+The students will be exposed to the occupational therapy process involved in the management of clients with these conditions.
 All conditions will be examined from the perspectives of health promotion, disease prevention and interprofessional practice.
-The conditions which will be covered across the lifespan include: respiratory problems, oncology, palliative care and end of life issues, cardiac conditions, diabetes, obesity, chronic pain, lupus, and fibromyalgia.

-Message from Instructors regarding Remote Delivery: The 548 instructors and guest lecturers recognize the challenges that students may be experiencing due to the pandemic and the remote learning context.
-As a group, we are committed to fostering a supportive and inclusive learning environment, and we have refined the course content and delivery methods with that goal in mind.
+Message from Instructors regarding Remote Delivery: The 548 instructors and guest lecturers recognize the challenges that students may be experiencing due to the pandemic.
+As a group, we are committed to fostering a supportive and inclusive learning environment, and we have refined the course content and delivery methods with the possibility of returning to online learning or a hybrid format in mind.
 If you encounter difficulties with any aspect of this course, please do not hesitate to contact us so we can work together to address the situation.
 We also encourage you to take advantage of the many teaching and learning resources available at McGill, including but not limited to Student-specific Guidelines for Remote Teaching and Learning and Remote Learning Resources.